 Why study Health Education/Health Promotion?

-The Master of Public Health (MPH) Program in the University of Cincinnati (UC) College of Medicine is one of the largest Programs of Public Health in the tri-state region.
-Our mission is to promote health, prevent disease, and protect the environment of our communities, locally and beyond, through evidence-based interdisciplinary approaches in education, research, practice, and community engagement.
+The Master of Public Health (MPH) program at the University of Cincinnati’s (UC) is one of the largest programs of Public Health in the tri-state region.
+Our public health program is designed to educate students on how to promote health, prevent disease, and protect the environment of our communities, locally and beyond, through evidence-based interdisciplinary approaches in education, research, practice, and community engagement.

 Other specific requirements include:

 - Official GRE, GMAT, or MCAT scores in the 50th percentile or higher

 First, submit your SOPHAS application.
 After your SOPHAS application is complete and verified, you will receive an email from University of Cincinnati Graduate Admissions with further instructions to complete the application process.